jamesmcginnis/possum-printer-card/README.md

 - **Status pill** — shows Idle, Printing, Ready, Sleep, Error, and more with a matching colour-coded dot
 - **Offline detection** — all rings grey out and display `--` when the printer is unavailable
 - **Smart plug control** — optionally link a smart plug or switch; tap the pill to turn the printer on when Offline or off when Idle
-- **Powering On flash** — after tapping to power on, the pill flashes amber *Powering On* until the ink level sensors become available, then returns to normal
+- **Powering On flash** — after tapping to power on, the pill flashes amber *Powering On* until all ink level sensors are reporting valid readings, then returns to normal
 - **Powering Off flash** — after tapping to power off, the pill flashes amber *Powering Off* until the ink level sensors go unavailable, then returns to normal
 - **Tap a ring** — opens a polished popup with level badge (Good / Running Low / Replace Soon), entity attributes, and last-updated time
 - **Long-press a ring** — opens the native Home Assistant More Info dialog for that entity